Hepatic artery proper

 The hepatic artery proper (also proper hepatic artery) is the artery that supplies the liver and gallbladder.
 It raises from the common hepatic artery, a branch of the celiac artery.

 The HAP accounts for 10% of hepatic blood flow and 30% of its oxygen supply, with the rest provided by the portal vein; this double blood supply makes the liver far more resilient to vascular disease than other major organs.

 Structure

 The hepatic artery proper arises from the common hepatic artery and runs alongside the portal vein and the common bile duct to form the portal triad.
-A branch of the common hepatic arterythe gastroduodenal artery gives off the small supraduodenal artery to the duodenal bulb.
+A branch of the common hepatic arterythe gastroduodenal arterygives off the small supraduodenal artery to the duodenal bulb.
 Then the right gastric artery comes off and runs to the left along the lesser curvature of the stomach to meet the left gastric artery, which is a branch of the celiac trunk.
 It subsequently bifurcates into the right and left hepatic arteries.